Skip to main content

 Smoking

 Smoking and/or vaping of tobacco products or other substances is prohibited in all indoor spaces throughout the College, including meeting rooms, lounges, offices, and residence halls (including individual’s residential rooms).
 Violation(s) may result in a referral to student conduct, a fine, and/or other potential penalties, including exclusion from campus housing.
-Altering smoke detectors creates danger for all building occupants and may be met with disciplinary action.
+Altering smoke detectors creates danger for all building occupants and may be met with a referral to the student conduct process

-Smoking is allowed outdoors at a minimum distance of 25 feet from all buildings.
+Smoking is only allowed outdoors at a minimum distance of 25 feet from all buildings.

 Theft, Vandalism, or Property Damage

 Theft, negligent, intentional, or accidental damage to personal or College property is prohibited, as is possession of stolen property.
-Restitution may be charged to the appropriate individual(s) and may warrant College disciplinary action.
+Restitution may be charged to the appropriate individual(s) and may warrant a referral to the student conduct process.
 In the event that damage occurs in a residence-hall common space for which no one assumes responsibility, restitution may be divided equally among all residents of that hall.
 Administrative fees may be added if students do not comply by the end of the semester.

 Unauthorized Entry or Access